| A Word for Building Contractors You've spent a long while going back and forth with a

 know there is at least one other building contractor doing just what you are

+doing.
 Prices and proposals from different contractors become

 a blur for the prospect, and at some point, they are forced to make a decision

 on the first proposal that responds to their latest change requests.
+Custom Bid can insure that is your

+proposal.
 As you near the decision point, you ask the prospect

 for a teleconference, one that includes spouses, associates, and any other